Frequently Asked Questions

 When do I move in?

-We anticipate that the first homebuyer will move in late September or early October and move-in’s will continue until all units are sold.
+We anticipate that the first homebuyer will move in early October and move-in’s will continue until all units are sold.

 Do I need a realtor?